 90 Minutes of Decadence – If you want more you can get a private barrel tasting tour.
 Learn the entire wine making process from a passionate guide.
 Taste a variety of wine in different stages of production, as they age in the barrels.
 These are $75 per person.

 Tours do fill up fast, so it’s best to reserve early.
 You can reserve online months in advance.

 Wine Made in Denver

-Founded in 2008, they make their wine in a 15,000 square foot warehouse.
+Founded in 2008, they make their wine in a 15,000-square-foot warehouse in Five Points.
 The Austin location is 6,000 feet and they make wine there too.